-In general, any person or entity with the legal right to do so may place a child for adoption.
-Persons who have such a right usually include the birth parents, the child's legal guardian, or a guardian ad litem.
-Legal entities with such authority are typically the states' Departments of Social Services or child-placing agencies regulated by the government.
-All states (except Arkansas), the District of Columbia, and all the U.S. territories (excluding the Northern Mariana Islands) specifically designate which persons or entities hold the authority to make adoptive placements.
+In general, any person or entity with the legal right to do so may put a child up for adoption.
+Those who are eligible typically include the birth parents, the child's legal guardian, a guardian ad litem, states' departments of social services, or child-placing agencies regulated by the government.
+State laws specifically designate which persons or entities hold the authority to make adoptive placements.

-This article provides an overview of who may place a child for adoption in the United States and U.S. territories.
+This article provides an overview of who may put a child up for adoption in the United States and U.S. territories.

 Most states allow "non-agency" placements of children for adoption, often referred to as "private" or "independent" adoption.
 Only four states (Connecticut, Delaware, Massachusetts, and North Dakota) prohibit independent adoption.